Serving All of British Columbia

 Proving Fault in a Car Accident

-A Vancouver car accident lawyer from Preszler Injury Lawyers will work to compile the evidence that establishes the other driver’s liability.
-In many cases, this requires establishing that the other driver violated the Motor Vehicle Act.
+In many cases, establishing liability requires establishing that the other driver violated the Motor Vehicle Act.

 • Rear-End Collisions: Motor Vehicle Act, section 162 requires drivers follow at a safe distance so they have enough time to stop safely.
 Failure to abide by this law can lead to a rear-end collision.

 • Left-Turn Collisions.
 Motor Vehicle Act, section 174 deals with who has the right of way during left-turns.
-Even when someone makes an unsafe left-turn, the other driver must take reasonable precaution to avoid the accident, which is why liability can often be split between both drivers for left-turn accidents.
+Even when someone makes an unsafe left-turn, the other driver must take reasonable precaution to avoid the accident, which is why responsibility can often be split between both drivers for left-turn accidents.

 Types of Injuries in Car Accidents

 Part of getting the compensation you need after a car accident is establishing the medical bills and related damages that you sustained.
 This largely corresponds to the severity of your injuries.
+ICBC offers Enhanced Care benefits as part of the 2021 switch to no-fault insurance, which will pay out a maximum lump sum of about $300,000 for catastrophic injuries, like losing the use of a limb.

 Some common injuries in ICBC accidents include: